-Over the last few years, we’ve spoken with hundreds of successful freelance graphic designers to gather insight into how they run their business, what steps they took to get there, and ultimately how they keep operations running smoothly and efficiently.
+Over the last few years, we’ve spoken with hundreds of successful freelance graphic designers to gather insight into how they run their business, find new freelance design clients, and keep operations running smoothly and efficiently.

-With the help of these insights, we’re going to show you exactly how you can build a thriving freelance career that not only pays the bills but also keeps you creatively fulfilled—and we’re about to break it down step-by-step for you.
+With the help of their expertise, we’re going to show you exactly how you can build a thriving freelance career that not only pays the bills but also keeps you creatively fulfilled.

 Ready?
 Let’s get straight into it.

 Freelancing isn’t for everyone.
 So before you take the plunge, you need to know exactly what the job of a freelance graphic designer entails.

 "As a freelancer, you’ll be on your own for everything—literally everything: from design work, to marketing, and issuing invoices.
 You’ll get all the freedom you want in setting up your business, but with more freedom comes more responsibility." — Olia Gozha, Freelance Designer

 Contrary to popular belief, freelance graphic designers are more than just designers.
 They’re also entrepreneurs who wear many hats and usually manage every aspect of the business from day-to-day operations, finances, project management, client relations, marketing, and everything in between.

 To help you figure out if freelancing is for you, veteran freelancer of Olia Gozha recommends asking yourself the following questions: